henryhxu/CSCI4430-ESTR4120/assignment/assignment-2/README.md

 For the purposes of this project, as we want you to be able to run everything locally, we will instead distinguish different video servers by their (ip, port) tuple.
 For instance, you may have two video servers running on (localhost, 8000) and (localhost, 8001).
 We want to emphasize that this would not make much sense in the real world; you would probably use a DNS server for load balancing, which would point to several IPs where video servers are hosted, each using the same port for a specific service.

 ## Getting Started
 This project has been adapted so that it can be run and tested on your own device, without any need for a virtual machine.
 Although this leads to a slightly less realism, we hope it makes development faster and easier.
-Feel free to use your VM from Project 1 to run your code in Mininet for the full experience.

 > Note: The only configuration that cannot be tested locally is running a geographic load balancer in conjunction with a load-balancing miProxy.
 This will have to occur on Mininet.
 However, you are able to locally test both (1) miProxy with a round-robin load balancer and (2) a geographic load balancer on its own.

 To get started, clone this Github repository.
 We are using `google drive` to store the video files in the Git repo.
-You can  use this url `https://drive.google.com/file/d/1odL-aQF9k7aZxiEtwyWktgScUZ0IO_mo/view?usp=sharing` to download the `tears-of-steel` video files, and `https://drive.google.com/file/d/1EIRRG91G2nEjJfKL4A5hU5gBMO2monyu/view?usp=sharing` to download the `Soar with CUHK` video file.
+You can use this [link](https://drive.google.com/file/d/1odL-aQF9k7aZxiEtwyWktgScUZ0IO_mo/view?usp=sharing) to download the `tears-of-steel` video files, and this [link](https://drive.google.com/file/d/1EIRRG91G2nEjJfKL4A5hU5gBMO2monyu/view?usp=sharing) to download the `Soar with CUHK` video files.
 The downloaded video file should be placed under the `videoserver/static/videos` folder.
-The structure of the ``videoserver/static` should be:
+The structure of the `videoserver/static` should be:

 ```bash
 .